thomasebsmith/arm-emulator/README.md

  - GNU Make
  - `g++` or an equivalent (e.g. Clang) that supports C++17 and the `-MMD` flag

+Notes:
-Note: You can manually build this project without GNU Make and with a different C++ compiler by compiling each `.cpp` file to a corresponding `.o` file and then linking all the `.o` files from `src/` with the `.o` files in either `main/` subdirectory.
+ - You can manually build this project without GNU Make and with a different C++ compiler by compiling each `.cpp` file to a corresponding `.o` file and then linking all the `.o` files from `src/` with the `.o` files in either `main/` subdirectory.
+ - `g++` should be version 8.0 or later to avoid incorrect compiler warnings.

 ## Quick Start
 ```sh